slatedocs/slate/source/includes/_product_data.md

 # Product Data

-Along with the technical data described in the <a href="#schema">Schema</a> , BBOXX collects telemetry data such as Current, Voltage and Temperature (amongst others) from each unit.
+Along with the technical data described in the <a href="#schema">Schema</a> , BBOXX collects telemetry data such as Current, Voltage and Temperature (amongst a range of others) from each unit.
 This time-series data is held in a separate time-series database.

 BBOXX uses <a href="https://docs.influxdata.com/influxdb/v1.0/">InfluxDB</a> as it's time-series database.